notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 notation key list
 ```

-Use `notation certificate list` to confirm the certificate is stored in the trust store.
+Use `notation certificate list` to confirm whether the certificate is stored in the trust store.

 ```console
 notation cert list